Ms. Addy is very excited about project-based learning, and is already buzzing with ideas for future projects! Check out some of her ideas below!

 In this project, students will explore the ways that nature has inspired humans to create.
 We will look at visual arts, poetry, prose, engineering, and even interior design to understand inspiration sparked from nature.
 We will look at the mathematical advantages of certain natural structures, and study examples of nature-inspired innovation from around the world.
 Students will study different elements of the natural world and find their own slice of inspiration from which they will create authentic works of writing and mathematical art.

 Who stole the cookie from the cookie jar?

 In this project, students will study forensic science and works of fiction to understand and solve their own mysteries!
+This project will tie science to classic fairy tales and fables shared in students' homes.
 More information to come...